kusor/node-workflow-pg-backend/README.md

 Please, note that this module will not try to create the `database` especified, it must exists in order to be used by this module.

-And that should be it. `node-workflow` REST API and Runners should take care of properly loading the module on init.
+And that should be it. `wf` REST API and Runners should take care of properly loading the module on init.

 # Issues